Nisean horse: Description

+Use

+The Nisean horses were used to carry the royal Achaemenid chariot, took part in Mithraic religious rituals, and in official ceremonies.

+The Nisean and Ferghana horses had symbolic sacred role for royal legitimacy.
+Images of Nisean horses with a horn-like growth on their foreheads appeared on royal seals and coins from the Seleucid era.

+Some later scholarship has connected the Nisean tradition of horn-like forehead growths with broader Eurasian descriptions of elite horses.
+A 2026 study by Olzhas Ospanov compared the Nisean and Ferghana "heavenly horse" traditions, arguing that both were associated with large size, speed, stamina, elite warfare, and high social rank.
+The study discusses Nisean horses with horn-like forehead growths in Seleucid-era royal imagery alongside Chinese textual descriptions of elite horses with a frontal protuberance.
+The authors suggest that these traditions may be understood within a wider Eurasian tradition of elite, sacred, and royal horses.

 Olmstead also wrote that the Assyrians started their spring campaigns, by attacking the Medes for their horses.
 The Medes were the breeders of the first Nisean horses.

+Describing the horses of the Parthian cavalry, Strabo notes that they were distinct from those of the Greek world, but similar to the Nisean horses of the Achaemenid kings.

 The Romans had their first encounter with the Nisean and the Parthian cataphract at the Battle of Carrhae (53 BC) when General Crassus went up against the great Parthian General Surena.
 After Crassus fell to the Parthians, his head and standards were presented to Orodes II.
 In 36 BC, Mark Antony avenged Crassus's death by launching a campaign against Media Atropatene with 16 legions.
 At his disposal were 100,000 infantry and 10,000 cavalry, drawn from as far away as Gaul and Spain.
 Of these, 30,000 were Roman Legionnaires.
 When the Parthians would not give him the battle he wanted, he ravaged Armenia, and brought back the Armenian King Artavasdes to Egypt.
 Among the prized possessions taken were the first Nisean horses in Rome.
 When Antony died, these horses fell into the hands of Augustus.
 According to Michael Decker in the Oxford Dictionary of Late Antiquity, Nisaean horses were the most famous Iranian breed.

+A ritually buried stallion from Parthian period was discovered in Armenia, which suggests similarities to a Nisean horse.

+Sasanian metalwork depicting a Nisean horse.

+The Nisean horses continued to be the most famous breed in the Sasanian period, which was favored most along with a small traditional breed.

+The Nisean horse was likely the ancestor of the Turkoman horse.
+Modern horse breeds such as the Thoroughbred are considered to have some Nisean roots.
+Many hippologues consider Rakhsh, the stallion of the legendary Iranian hero Rostam, to be a Nisean horse.